mehrabix/spring-dynamic-graphql/README.md

 - Efficient database query generation
 - Pagination to handle large result sets
 - Proper use of caching
 - Query depth and complexity analysis

-## Advanced Reporting Features
+## Advanced Reporting Features (Example Extensions)

+> **Note:** The following reporting features are examples of how the system could be extended, but may not be fully implemented in the current version.

-The system can be extended with the following features to create a powerful reporting platform:
+The system could be extended with the following features to create a powerful reporting platform:

 ### TimeframeType Examples

-The system supports different timeframe types for reports through the `TimeframeType` enum.
-Here are examples of how each timeframe type formats dates and groups data:
+The system could support different timeframe types for reports through a `TimeframeType` enum:

 #### DAILY

-Daily timeframes break down data by individual days, with one data point per day:
+Daily timeframes would break down data by individual days:

 ```graphql
 query {